Kevin Starr: Career

 In 1989 Starr became Professor of Urban and Regional Planning at the University of Southern California, he then became Professor of History, and he was designated University Professor in 1998.
 Starr sometimes taught at the USC State Capital Center in Sacramento, California.

 Starr was appointed by Governor Pete Wilson to serve as California's state librarian, a post he managed from 1994 to 2004, at which time Governor Arnold Schwarzenegger named him State Librarian Emeritus.
 Starr oversaw the allocation of $350 million in local library construction money after voters approved a statewide library borrowing measure in 2000.
 As a child, Starr had to read the newspaper to his visually impaired father, an experience which led him to create a statewide service that allowed visually impaired people to call a phone number to connect with someone who would read the news to them.

 California state librarian Greg Lucas calls Starr "truly, one of a kind.
 No other historian has been able to capture California's exceptionalism, its vitality and its promise in such detail and yet invest it with the immediacy and excitement of a page-turner novel."
 Starr's library assistant, Mattie Taormina, notes that "Starr made you excited to be a Californian because you were going to create the future California."

+Mike Davis writes that Starr, in his Material Dreams, "by convincing us that its 'heroes' designed the city's past, offers a hubristic coda for today's mercenary intellectuals to claim that they are designing its future."
+Davis also criticizes the epilogue written by Starr for the Mayor Bradley-commissioned report LA 2000: A City for the Future (1988), where Davis draws attention to Starr's statement that Los Angeles in the 1920s found "community on a civic level" due to its having "a dominant establishment and a dominant population."

 Starr is the author of the multi-volume history of California collectively entitled "Americans and the California Dream".
 The first volume in the series, Americans and the California Dream, 1850–1915 was published in 1973.
 The final volume, entitled Golden Dreams: California in an Age of Abundance, covers the period from 1950 to 1963 and won the 2009 Los Angeles Times Book Prize for history.